alonitac/UPES-CSDV-3004/tutorials/k8s_core_objects.md

 Deployment also ensures that only a certain number of Pods are created above the desired number of Pods.
 By default, it ensures that at most 125% of the desired number of Pods are up (25% **max surge**).

-When you updated the Deployment, it created a new ReplicaSet (`emailservice-deployment-test-599c84db5d`) and scaled it up to 1 and waited for it to come up.
+When you updated the Deployment, it created a new ReplicaSet (`emailservice-deployment-demo-599c84db5d`) and scaled it up to 1 and waited for it to come up.
 Then it scaled down the old ReplicaSet to 2 and scaled up the new ReplicaSet to 2 so that at least 3 Pods were available and at most 4 Pods were created at all times.
 It then continued scaling up and down the new and the old ReplicaSet, with the same rolling update strategy.
 Finally, you'll have 3 available replicas in the new ReplicaSet, and the old ReplicaSet is scaled down to 0.

+> [!IMPORTANT]
-**Note**: During a RollingUpdate, new versions of an application are gradually rolled out while old versions are gradually scaled down.
-This means that for a brief period, both the old and new versions of the application may be running concurrently in the cluster. this simultaneous running of multiple versions can potentially lead to compatibility issues.
+> During a RollingUpdate, new versions of an application are gradually rolled out while old versions are gradually scaled down.
+This means that for a brief period, both the old and new versions of the application may be running concurrently in the cluster.
+> this simultaneous running of multiple versions can potentially lead to compatibility issues.
 For example, if the new version of the application introduces changes to the data schema or format that are incompatible with the old version, it can lead to issues when both versions are accessing the same data store concurrently.

 #### Failed Deployment